dart-lang/tools/pkgs/unified_analytics/USAGE_GUIDE.md

 It is important to note events will not be sent if there is a new version of the consent message.

+## Dependency Telemetry & GA4 Parameter Chunking

+When transmitting CLI command execution events via `Event.dartCliCommandExecuted`, the `dart` CLI tool may pass optional project SDK constraints (`pubspecEnvironmentSdk`), Flutter SDK flags (`pubspecHasFlutterSdk`), and public dependency lists (`pubspecDependencies`).

+To comply with Google Analytics 4 (GA4) string length restrictions (maximum 100 characters per event parameter), `unified_analytics` deterministically sorts and shuffles the dependency list using a 32-bit FNV-1a hash salted with the canonical dependency set before partitioning it across 20 distinct event parameters (`pubspec_dep_0` through `pubspec_dep_19`).
+This eliminates alphabetical bias while preventing ecosystem-wide starvation of specific package names across projects, ensuring statistically uniform ecosystem sampling.

+### Guidance for CLI Tool Authors

+*   **Privacy Filtering**: Callers MUST cross-reference all discovered dependencies against the authoritative `.dart_tool/package_config.json` file.
+Only packages explicitly resolved with a hosted source pointing to `pub.dev` (or approved public registries) should be passed in `pubspecDependencies`.
+Path, git, and intra-workspace member dependencies must be stripped to prevent leaking confidential internal package names.
+*   **Project-Level Caching**: In `package:unified_analytics`, a `session_id`
+    rolls over only after 30 minutes of inactivity.
+When a developer switches between different package directories in a workspace within that 30-minute window, relying on session-level deduplication causes later projects to be under-reported.
+CLI tools should maintain a local project state cache (e.g., a 24-hour TTL mapping project root paths to their last-reported pubspec hash) so dependencies are captured per project directory without redundantly re-transmitting on every CLI invocation.

 ## Developing Within `package:unified_analytics`

 ### Adding new data classes